manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

     ![PDB home page](./images/em-dbhome-009-pdb-home.png " ")

 	> **Note:** The Switch Container option is useful if you have many containers in your database instance.
-However, you can move directly from one container to another instead of going though this option.
+However, you can move directly from one container to another instead of going through this option.

 1. On the PDB home page, click the down arrow next to the PDB name and select the CDB, *CDB$ROOT*.
 	The values may differ depending on the system you are using.